marahbca/govtech-tda/_programme/day-2.md

     <td width="20%"><strong>11.15am - 12.15pm</strong></td>
     <td width="80%">
       <h4>Infrastructure Modernization with Google Cloud</h4>
-      Google
+      <em>Google</em>
+      <br><br>
+      -
     <hr>
       <h4>Operations Challenges for GCC Project</h4>
       <em>Melvin KL Wong, Lead Infrastructure Architect, GovTech</em>
       <br><br>
       GovTech adopted a multi-cloud approach to advance our digital transformation – but operating and managing multiple cloud service providers poses distinct challenges.
 In this session, our Lead Infrastructure Architect Melvin Wong shares some of the challenges faced by GovTech on its cloud journey and how we have overcome them.
     </td>
   </tr>
 </table>